RazaNaqsh/PokeMemoryGame-React/README.md

 - Event handling by child component
 - Conditionally render GameOver when max score reached
 - Made responsive using Tailwind breakpoints
+- Use framer motion to add nice animations
+- Routers to have different pages
 - First project deployed using netlify cli